bxparks/AceTime/docs/date_time_timezone.md

 The class hierarchy of `TimeZone` is shown below, where the arrow means "is-subclass-of" and the diamond-line means "is-aggregation-of".
-This is an internal implementation detail of the `TimeZone` class that the application develper will not normally need to be aware of all the time, but maybe this helps make better sense of the usage of the `TimeZone` class.
+This is an internal implementation detail of the `TimeZone` class that the application developer will not normally need to be aware of all the time, but maybe this helps make better sense of the usage of the `TimeZone` class.
 A `TimeZone` can hold a reference to: